Attack suspect personified the enemy France can't find

 Since the United States' Sept.
 11 attacks, France's struggle against homegrown jihadists has gone through several phases.
 It has infiltrated "hot mosques", expelled radical preachers, banned headscarves in state schools and created what turned out to be an ineffective national Muslim council.

-Trevidic said these efforts missed the fact that many militants were radicalised not in mosques or in prisons, but over the Internet and through trips to Syria.
+Trevidic said these efforts missed the fact that many militants were radicalized not in mosques or in prisons, but over the Internet and through trips to Syria.

-"For 10 years, we did nothing" to tackle the problem of individual radicalisation away from the more obvious militant groups, he said.
+"For 10 years, we did nothing" to tackle the problem of individual radicalization away from the more obvious militant groups, he said.
 "We only started doing this two years ago."

 (Additional reporting by Emmanuel Jarry; Writing by Tom Heneghan; Editing by Andrew Callus and Mark John)